This list of backpacking essentials includes all the items that should never be missing in your backpack.

 - Twentyfourseven 20 by Berghaus – perfect for a day in the city as well as a short hike.

-I learned the trick of using vacuum seal storage bags when I was living on campus while attending the University of Essex.
-My closet was so small that in an extreme effort of saving some space I discovered these bags that I could hand roll shut to expel all the air and reduce the volume and weight dramatically.
+I learned the trick of using vacuum seal storage bags when I was living on campus and had a tiny closet.
 I occasionally do the same when backpacking – it saves a lot of space.
 You can keep your dirty clothes in it (it won’t matter if it gets all creased) or items you don’t need for a while – ie sweaters when you are traveling in hot climate.

 Consider using some dry bags to keep your electronics and cables – stuff such as your camera and other important gear that you want to protect from water.
 It’s worth the investment to save yourself a headache!